apsocarras/alaska-etl/README.md

 `./notebooks/uscrn_scrape.py` &nbsp; - &nbsp; Contains a python script to scrape all currently available data from the USCRN database.
 For a faster download, run this script separately to scrape the main dataset rather than the code in the notebook.

 ## **Data Sources**
-[USCRN Hourly Historical Weather Data](https://www.ncei.noaa.gov/pub/data/uscrn/products/hourly02/): This page contains hourly weather data from the U.S. Climate Reference Network / U.S. Regional Climate Reference Network (USCRN/USRCRN) stored in text files:
+[USCRN Hourly Historical Weather Data](https://www.ncei.noaa.gov/pub/data/uscrn/products/hourly02/): This page contains hourly weather data from the U.S. Climate Reference Network / U.S. Regional Climate Reference Network (USCRN/USRCRN) stored in text files.

 [NWS Forecasts](https://forecast.weather.gov/MapClick.php?lat=60.7506&lon=-160.5006&unit=0&lg=english&FcstType=digital): The National Weather Service has forecast offices in Fairbanks and Anchorage which provide hourly forecasts by coordinate location in AK.
-These are available in 48-Hour blocks up to four days out, stored in a tabular format:
+These are available in 48-Hour blocks up to four days out, stored in a tabular format.

 ## **Setup/Installation Requirements**